Welcome to the Chemistry with Teacher Education Sequence Program

 The curriculum for the undergraduate major in Chemistry with a teacher education concentration provides a strong background in the basic concepts of analytical, organic, physical, and inorganic chemistry for the student who is interested in a career in science teaching at the secondary level.

-Students must meet other requirements for certification through approved programs listed in the Teacher Education and Certification section in this catalog.
+Students must meet other requirements for certification through approved programs listed in the Licensure of Teachers and Other School Professionals section in the catalog.

 Admission to Chemistry Teacher Education

 In addition to meeting all university admission requirements for undergraduate students, applicants must meet the following requirements to continue in the program: